Vestigialmars5/TMS-Project/system_design.md

 ### 4.1 With Redux

-Api calls that are using Redux and Axios.
+Api calls that are using Redux, React Query and Axios.
 The flow will be as follows:

 ```mermaid
 stateDiagram-v2